wso2-attic/ballerina-integrator/README.md

     // Triggered whenever a message added to the subscribed topic resource function onMessage(kafka:SimpleConsumer simpleConsumer, kafka:ConsumerRecord[] records) {
-        // Dispatched set of Kafka records to service, We process each one by one. foreach entry in records {
+        // Dispatched set of Kafka records to service, We process each one by one. foreach var entry in records {
             byte[] serializedMsg = entry.value;
             // Convert the serialized message to string message string msg = internal:byteArrayToString(serializedMsg, "UTF-8");